 - Leaves from 1 sprig fresh rosemary

 - 1 bay leaf

-- 6 cups (1.2 kg) canned whole peeled tomatoes, pureed and strained (I use an equivalent combination of ground peeled tomatoes and tomato sauce)
+- 6 cups (1.2 kg) canned whole peeled tomatoes, pureed and strained, or crushed tomatoes

 - Kosher salt